Skip to content

 Manjula SwaroopManjula

-Manjula Ghattamaneni is an Indian producer, best known for Tamil cinema.
-Manjula Ghattamaneni began their career in 2004.
+Manjula Ghattamaneni is an Indian actor, best known for Tamil cinema.
+Manjula Ghattamaneni began their career in 2004 and has been a prominent figure in the industry for over 22 years.
 With 30 credits to their name and an average audience rating of 7.3, Manjula Ghattamaneni remains one of the most prolific and celebrated talents in the industry.
 Spanning 20+ years, Manjula Ghattamaneni's career remains one of the longest and most celebrated in Tamil cinema.

 30+Known Credits